kasra-hosseini/obspyDMT/README.rst

 where *option-1* and *option-2* are the flags defined by the user (see `Option types`_ section).

-You could deactive the instrument correction functionallity by:
+You can deactive the instrument correction by:

 ::